guru245/vim-studio/README.md

 ## Environment

-Vim studio has been tested on the following conditions:
+Vim studio has been tested on the following environments:

-* Ubuntu 18.04~, Fedora 24, and WSL2
+* Ubuntu 18.04 or above, Fedora 24, and WSL2
 * Vim 8.0+
 * [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/get-started)